PelionIoT/mbed-cloud-sdk-python/README.md

-# mbed Cloud SDK for Python
+# Mbed Cloud SDK for Python

-The `mbed-cloud-sdk` gives developers access to the full mbed suite using Python.
+The `mbed-cloud-sdk` gives developers access to the full Mbed suite using Python.

 ## Prerequisites